process-analytics/pa-technical-challenge/README.md

 As a member of the team, we let you decide the level of completion you think is necessary to promote the library.

-✨ Please share your code via GitHub.
+✨ Please share your code via GitHub:
+- create a **private** repository from the [template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) providing by the `pa-technical-challenge` repository.
+- let the Process Analytics core team (@aibcmars @csouchet @tbouffard) access to it when you have completed the challenge

 ## Bingo rules
 ### Presentation of the game